mechandansinha/Techblog/content/Hello World - 101.md

 I'm using **Flex** in my blog.
 I went through almost 40 themes to finally settle with this one.
 To understand how can I utilize the various customizations this themes offer, [Flex wiki](https://github.com/alexandrevicenzi/Flex/wiki) page was extremely useful.
 They have shown it with examples as well.

 There's just one thing to be taken care of.
-Whatever editing is to be done, we do it in <i>pelicaconf.py</i> file.
+Whatever editing is to be done, we do it in <i>pelicanconf.py</i> file.
 All the variables would be defined there.

 ## Disqus Integration

-Disqus provides a sophisticated platform for discussing through comments.
+Disqus provides a sophisticated platform for discussion through comments.
 Disqus integration was really easy as I just had to create one disqus account and follow their procedures to create a channel for my website.

 Then you just have to include your disqus sitename (this can't be changed afterwards) under DISQUS_SITENAME in the configuration file.

 ## Let's get started

 I am really excited to finally have a separate techblog.
-Hope you would find this interesting.
+Hope you would find this space interesting.
 Stay tuned and keep reading about my journey through technical extravaganza of **_making things that matter_**.

-If you're a complete beginner & interested in knowing what exactly did I write in Markdown for this post, here is the markdown gist for you.
+If you're a complete beginner & interested in knowing what exactly did I write in markdown for this post, here is the gist for you.
 Enjoy!

 <script src="https://gist.github.com/MechanicalCoder/576c2f2e33f6abd758d97dbf7ae35fa9.js"></script>